Equuscapes

 The Universe had gently guided us to an incredible group of riders in Setenil, another one of those moments that tells me we are on the right track.
 It was a high pressure location as they had to ride down at the end of the day and sunset loomed up very quickly.

-The stars of this shoot were Miguel Ruiz Sánchez riding Capricho (Hispano Arab 7 yr old), Francisco Sánchez Sánchez riding Chocobon (Hispano Arab 4 yr old – his PRE father is from the Yeguada Militar stud), and the young 14 yr old was riding a Lusitano.
-Riding through the narrow cobbled streets they created a Spanish sensation and did their town and Andalucía proud.
+The stars of this shoot were Miguel Ruiz Sánchez riding Capricho (Hispano Arab 7 yr old), Francisco Sánchez Sánchez riding Chocobon (Hispano Arab 4 yr old – his PRE father is from the Yeguada Militar stud), and the young 14 yr old Miguel was riding a Lusitano Making their way through the narrow cobbled streets, a Spanish sensation was created and they did their town and Andalucía proud.

 Take a look at the TikTok below – it’s had 82.k views and counting!